Yuricst/NLPSaUT/README.md

 # NLPSaUT

 The `NLPSaUT` module constructs a `JuMP` `model` for a generic nonlinear program (NLP).
+Expected use cases is for solving a differentiable (either analytically or numerically) nonconvex NLP with gradient based algorthms such as Ipopt or SNOPT.

 The user is expected to provide a "fitness function", which evaluates the objective, equality, and inequality constraints.
 Below is an example:

 ```julia